How do I import data into Quicken?

 - About using the CSV format for security prices

 - In the Date field, change the date information if necessary.

 - Tell me moreIf the file doesn't contain specified dates, import the prices to the date entered here.
 The currently selected date in Portfolio is the preset display in this field.

 Quicken matches prices with your securities if they have the same symbol.
 If your securities don't have symbols, you'll need to edit them first so they do.

 Import Microsoft Money data

-If you are using Microsoft® Money 2007, 2008, or Money Plus Deluxe, you can convert your data for Quicken for Windows.
-More information is available on Quicken Support.
+If you are using Microsoft® Money 2007, 2008, or Money Plus Deluxe, you can convert your data to Quicken for Windows.
+More information is available here.